-We work closely with many local groups, for example the Isle of Mull Hotel, Mull and Iona Community Trust, Mull Musical Minds and Senior Citizen Club.
+We work closely with many local groups, for example Mull Theatre, Ardura Forest, the Countryside Ranger, Mull and Iona Community Trust, Mull Musical Minds and Senior Citizen Club.
 The community are invited to workshops, nativity plays and regular school functions.
 We also support our island community by performing our Christmas Show at Bowman's Court, the Island's Nursing Residential Home.